maxime-michel/ttg/_posts/2011-09-30-which-guitar-tuner-should-i-buy.md

 - are a beginner,
 - aren't willing to invest a lot,
 - are looking for a dead simple solution,
-- would like to tuner your guitar in calm as well as noisy settings,
+- would like to tune your guitar in calm as well as noisy settings,
 - own an acoustic guitar but are considering an electric guitar (or vice versa),